-- Nearly 600 respondents from all 50 states and Washington, D.C. - The majority (78%) of respondents work at domestic violence or dual domestic violence/sexual assault programs.
-Respondents also included staff from legal aid or other anti-poverty programs (13%) and from TANF/CSE agencies (5%). - Most respondents (82%) provide direct services to victims.
+- Nearly 600 respondents, including individuals from all 50 states and Washington, D.C. - The majority (78%) of respondents work at domestic violence or dual domestic violence/sexual assault programs.
+Also responding were staff from legal aid or other anti-poverty programs (13%) and from TANF/CSE agencies (5%). - Most respondents (82%) provide direct services to victims.